uploadCustomer Data Intake

 The intake path is built to HITRUST and HIPAA requirements:

-Customer Data Intake is rolling out in stages.
-Streaming ingest, audit logging, and signal-event projection are live today.
-Malware scanning, built-in document parsing for the full format list, and a self-service customer portal for rotating secrets are on the near-term roadmap and will ship without changes to the upload contract.
+Streaming ingest, audit logging, signal-event projection, and file download are live.
+Malware scanning and built-in document parsing for the full format list are on the roadmap and will ship without changes to the upload contract.